hero image

 Biography

-Martine Hackett is an associate professor in the Master of Public Health and B.S. in Community Health programs in Hofstra University's School of Health Professions and Human Services.
-Her research interests include maternal-child health, infant mortality, health communication and health disparities.
+Martine Hackett is an associate professor in the master of public health and community health programs at Hofstra University whose research interests include maternal-child health, infant mortality and community based participatory research.

 Her previous work experience is as a deputy director at the New York City Department of Health and Mental Hygiene’s Bureau of Maternal, Infant and Reproductive Health and as a television producer.

-Dr. Hackett received her BFA in film and television from New York University in film and television, a master of public health from Hunter College and a doctorate in sociology from the City University of New York Graduate Center.
+Dr. Hackett received her BFA in film and television from New York University, a master of public health from Hunter College and a doctorate in sociology from the City University of New York Graduate Center.

 Industry Expertise (2)